DrZubi/School_District_Analysis/README.md

 ### Submission by Omar Zu'bi

 ## Project Overview
 Evidence of academic dishonesty in testing scores were found for Thomas High School 9th grade students and has prompted a analysis of the reassessed scores.
-The analysis compares the scores for the
+The math and reading scores for Thomas High School 9th grader's were replaced with NaNs while keeping the rest of the school's data intact.
+A school district analysis was conducted once again and a writeup describing how these changes affected the overall analysis are provided in the report.

 ## Resources Included in Repository
 Software: